TRANSITION

 • Risk: Technology doesn't work as expected

-• Mitigation: Start with proven tools, pilot before scaling
+• Mitigation: Start with proven tools, test before scaling

 Organizational Risks